 Scenario: A new cyber attack is causing disruption.
 Which of my third parties could be affected?
 How will a third party breach impact our data?
 Our supply chain?
 Our intellectual property?
 Which vendors need my attention based on inherent and residual risk?

-Our customers are not working to automate legacy third party programs based on technologies ill equipped for the rising challenge.
-They demand a transformational approach that materially moves the needle in terms of reducing costs and risks from their growing ecosystem of partners, vendors and affiliates.
+Our customers are not working to automate legacy third-party cyber risk management programs based on technologies ill-equipped for the rising challenge.
+They demand a transformational approach that materially moves the needle in terms of reducing costs and risks from their growing ecosystem of partners, vendors, and affiliates.

-In my opinion, many are waiting on a better, more efficient and cost effective way.
-They’re seeking the one thing that enables them to transform their third party cyber risk program from nascent to advanced in a short period of time.
+In my opinion, many are waiting for a better, more efficient and cost-effective way to manage third-party risk.
+They’re seeking the one thing that enables them to transform their third-party cyber risk program from nascent to advanced in a short period of time.

-Three primary factors are driving the requirement to build a more advanced third party cyber risk function in most every enterprise.
+Three primary factors are driving the requirement to build a more advanced third-party cyber risk function in almost every enterprise.
 All three factors require leveraging a risk exchange to achieve the scale necessary to succeed: